 Can't afford to pay an intern?

 If financial support is granted by the Energy Internship Program, the amount will be negotiated with both student and employer based on numerous factors, including the extent of compensation (if any) indicated in the internship offer letter.
 Typically, we will only provide funding for one student internship per employer.
-Internships funded by this program in summer 2021 may need to be conducted remotely if Duke University's evolving pandemic policies require it.

 Questions?